mr1azl/Raffo.github.io/_posts/2015-07-08-learning-go.md

 very strange: I mostly like the language so far, but there are many things that are surprising and different from other languages like empty interfaces, the whole idea of the error handling without exceptions, no classes, etc.
-While I try to have an serious idea about Go, and I need some more days of development, I collect here a collection of link that I found useful.
+While I try to have a serious idea about Go (I need some more days of development) I will try to collect here some links that I found useful.

 [Go Slices: usage and
 internals](http://blog.golang.org/go-slices-usage-and-internals)